jvalentino/sys-golf-rest/README.md

 # System Golf REST

 This application serves as the restful services as part of the overall https://github.com/jvalentino/sys-golf project.
-For details system document, please see that location.
+For system level details, please see that location.

 Prerequisites